datahub-project/datahub/docs/rfc/active/000-serial-updates.md

 >
 > This list can be high level and not detailed.
 It is to help focus the conversation on what you want to focus on.

+It's not important for us to discuss complex prerequisites here.
+The only thing we need to enforce is the state of an aspect has not changed when making an update to it.

+There are some potential spin-offs of this design which could involve writing some kind of PATCH update where a client supplies a diff instead of a complete new state, but this is out of scope of this particular RFC.

 ## Detailed design

 > This is the bulk of the RFC.